p-v/FlexibleCalendar/README.md

 # FlexibleCalendar

-A customizable calendar for android.
+A customizable calendar for android with customizable events.

 ![Demo](demo/demo.gif)